0LNetworkCommunity/libra-legacy-v6/ol/documentation/validator_setup.md

 For more details: https://github.com/OLSF/libra/wiki/OS-Dependencies

 1.5.
 Build the source and install binaries:
-This takes a while, run inside `tmux` or `screen` in case your session gets disconnected
+This takes a while, run inside `tmux` in case your session gets disconnected
 ```
 cd </path/to/libra/source/>
 make bins && make install